Living on the Wind: Fall Migration and Monhegan Island

-This special, small-group session is devoted to fall migration, and both weeks will include an overnight excursion to Monhegan Island, a world-renowned migratory hotspot and beautiful island village.
-The overnight on Monhegan will allow for sunrise birding on the island as the migrants come in for landing.
+This special, small-group session is devoted to fall migration, and will include an overnight stay on the iconic Monhegan Island.
 The rest of the week will be spent traveling to the best migrant hotspots based on the weather, tides, and bird migration patterns.

-Join a small, group of campers devoted to the wonders of autumn migratory.
+This camp is devoted to the wonders of autumn migratory season.
 This intensive week of birding will take participants from tidal marshes and beaches to hawk watches, spruce forests, and the outer islands and waters of Muscongus Bay, depending on where the birding is hottest.
 The highlight will be an overnight trip to Monhegan Island, one of the best "migrant traps" in the Northeast -- a place justly famous for its birding and dramatic rocky coastline, which has inspired artists for more than a century.
 Learn about how and why birds migrate and the conservation challenges facing them.
 (The session's name is taken from director Scott Weidensaul's Pulitzer Prize-finalist book, "Living on the Wind: Across the Hemisphere with Migratory Birds.")

-Prices: The prices listed below are per person and include meals, housing, instruction and all boat trips.
+Prices: Below are listed per person prices that include meals, housing, instruction, and all boat trips.
 Participants must arrange transportation to and from the Audubon dock in Bremen at the start and end of the session (see directions page).
-Check with your local Audubon chapter or bird club for scholarship opportunities.
+Check with your local Audubon chapter or bird club to see if scholarships are available.

-Questions: For questions regarding the program, registration, lodging or meals, contact the Audubon Camp registrar at email@example.com or (843) 340-8673.
-Additional information about accommodations can be found on the lodging and frequently asked questions pages.
+Questions: For questions regarding the program, registration, lodging or meals, contact the Audubon Camp program manager at firstname.lastname@example.org or (207) 360-7733.
+Additional information can be found on the lodging and frequently asked questions page.

-Please note that for these programs, there are NO prerequisites, and less experienced/enthusiastic spouses/friends are more than welcome to enroll in all sessions!
+Please note that there are NO prerequisites for these programs and less experienced/enthusiastic spouses/friends are more than welcome to enroll in all sessions!

 Holly Merker, Birding Guide and Educator